Indian Supreme Court decriminalises homosexuality in landmark verdict

 But in January this year, the Supreme Court agreed to hear a challenge by a clutch of high-profile Indians who said the law created an atmosphere of fear and intimidation in the world's largest democracy.

-According to India Today, CJI Mishra observed: "No one can escape from their individualism.
-Society is now better for individualism."

-"I am what I am.
-So take me as I am.
-No one can escape from their individuality."
+Justice Nariman pointed out that India's Mental Healthcare Act had recognised that homosexuality is not a mental disorder and ordered the government to work towards eradicating the stigma surrounding sexual minorities, The Hindu report added.

-Justice Indu Malhotra, one of the judges on the bench, said that history in her opinion owes the LGBT community an apology for discrimination and ostracism, while Justice D.Y.
+Justice Indu Malhotra said that history in her opinion owes the LGBT community an apology for discrimination and ostracism, while Justice D.Y.
 Chandrachud said he believes that the LGBT community is entitled to equal citizenship and equal rights under the Constitution, India Today reported.

+Justice Chandrachud, according to The Hindu, questioned the meaning of the phrase "order of nature" in Section 377 and said: "[The] State cannot decide the boundaries between what is permissible or not.
+Section 377 is based on deep-rooted gender stereotypes.
+It persecutes people.
+It is a majoritarian impulse to subjugate a sexual minority to live in silence," adding that decriminalisation of homosexuality is only the first step.

-The judgement also pronounced discrimination on the basis of sexual orientation a violation of freedom of expression, the report said.
+The judgement also pronounced discrimination on the basis of sexual orientation a violation of freedom of expression, the India Today report said.

 "Sexual orientation of an individual is natural and discrimination on the basis of sexual orientation is a violation of Freedom of Expression," the court said.